-This bill, S.2163-B / A.5109-A, would amend the Agriculture and Markets Law by adding a new Section 385 to prohibit the slaughter of horses for human or animal consumption.
-The bill would also make it unlawful for a person who owns or is buying a horse to import, export, sell, offer to sell or barter, transfer, purchase, possess, transport, deliver, receive, give away, hold, or accept, or direct another person to import, export, sell, offer to sell or barter, transfer, purchase, possess, transport, deliver, receive, give away, hold, or accept, deliver, receive, give away, hold, or accept a horse with the intent that the horse would be slaughtered for human or animal consumption.
+The New York State Bar Association (NYSBA)'s Committee on Animals and the Law supports S2163B(Addabbo)/ A5109A(Glick), which amends the Agriculture and Markets Law by adding a new Section 385 to prohibit the slaughter of horses for human or animal consumption.
+The bill would also make it unlawful for a person who owns or is buying a horse to import, export, sell, offer to sell, or barter, transfer, purchase, possess, transport, deliver, receive, give away, hold, or accept a horse with the intent that the horse would be slaughtered for human or animal consumption.